olegdiominov/gamewrapper/README.md

 workdir = drive_c/GOG Games/Fallout 2
 exec = fallout2.exe
 resolution = 640x480

+[openmw]
+name = OpenMW
+workdir = ~/projects/openmw/build
+exec = ./openmw
 ```

 Each section other than `DEFAULT` defines one game.

 - `prefix` - absolute path to Wine prefix. `~` is expanded, environment
 variables are not.
+Omit for native games.

-- `workdir` - path to working directory, relative to `prefix`.
+- `workdir` - path to working directory, relative to `prefix` for Wine games or
+absolute for native games.

 - `exec` - path to game executable, relative to `workdir`.

 - `resolution` - game resolution (or native resolution if `DEFAULT`).
 Always
 use `x` as separator.
 Make sure it's a valid `xrandr` mode.
+Game resolution can
+be omitted, in which case it falls back to `DEFAULT`.

 ## Usage